-The Department of Commerce (the Department) is conducting an administrative review of the antidumping duty (AD) order on certain frozen warmwater shrimp (shrimp) from India.
+The Department of Commerce (Commerce) is conducting an administrative review of the antidumping duty (AD) order on certain frozen warmwater shrimp (shrimp) from India.
 The review covers 231 producers and/or exporters of the subject merchandise.
-The period of review (POR) is February 1, 2015, through January 31, 2016.
+The period of review (POR) is February 1, 2016, through January 31, 2017.
 We preliminarily find that sales of the subject merchandise have been made at prices below normal value (NV).